 3. Take advantage of “The Golden Hour.”

 As the professionals know, the Golden Hour in photography is the period of daytime shortly after sunrise or before sunset, during which the outside light is more reddish in color and softer than when the sun is higher in the sky.
 That window of time is determined by where you are geographically, as well as the season.
-To find the exact times of the Golden Hour at your current location, use this handy Golden Hour Calculator.

 4. Do not rush the editing process.